mac-chaffee/redis/README.md

 The contents of homepage.html are accessed by the key "/", which cannot be modified.

+## Deployment

+`./deploy.sh`

 ### ACLs

 I use ACLs (new in redis 6.0) to prevent anonymous users from running dangerous commands.
-These ACLs can be found on line 764 of redis.conf.
+These ACLs can be found on line 765 of redis.conf.

 ## Limitations